Memerip/Ripper-Hub/README.md

-# ⚠️ DOWN FOR MAINTENCE ⚠️
+# ⚠️ DOWN FOR MAINTENANCE ⚠️

 # Ripper-Hub
 Open source simple roblox script hub (ik its not the best)